 We can now characterize the unemployed worker's decision problem formally.
-Let U(t) denote the expected discounted value of being unemployed for a worker with unemployment duration t, and let W(t) denote the expected discounted value of a newly found job, which also depends on t through subsequent search behavior in the case that the job is destroyed.
+Let U(t) denote the expected discounted value of being unemployed for a worker with unemployment duration t, and let W(t) denote the expected discounted value of a newly found job, which also depends on t through the wage, which is affected by the value of remaining unemployed.
 When unemployed, the worker receives an unemployment benefit, b, which is independent of time and unemployment duration.
 The benefit level is assumed to be sufficient to cover the worker's basic needs, but to be sufficiently low for her to accept any job offer she might receive, i.e. W(t) - U(t) > 0.
-The value of unemployment for a worker with history t can then be characterized as where the expressions in curly brackets give the value of searching actively and searching since $\lambda^l(\theta) < \lambda^h(\theta)$ for any θ .
+The value of unemployment for a worker with history t can then be characterized as where the expressions in curly brackets give the value of searching actively and nonparticipation, respectively.
+The last expression, U(t), is the derivative with respect to unemployment duration t and reflects the decline in utility associated with another instant of unsuccessful search, as discussed in detail below.

-$$(r+\rho)U(t) = b + \max\left\{\widetilde{p}(t,\theta)\cdot (W(t) - U(t)) - c + \dot{U}(t), 0\right\},$$ (3)
+$$(r+\rho)U(t) = b + \max\left\{\widetilde{p}(t,\theta) \cdot (W(t) - U(t)) - c + U(t), 0\right\},$$ (3)